oslim4321/oslim4321/README.md

     - Gatby&Astro

 - 🔭 I’m currently working on an online marketplace.
-- 🌱 I’m currently learning Vue, Laravel
+- 🌱 I’m currently learning Docker, Redis, Linux
 - 👯 I’m looking to collaborate on Mern Stack Project
 - 💬 Ask me about ...
 - 📫 How to reach me: